 Among these plants, Myrtus Communis is one of the most important medicinal aromatic species of the Myrtaceae family, is native to the Mediterranean region, where it is widely distributed in North Africa, Southern Europe and the Middle East.
-Although it is,also present in Australia, South America (Alipouret al.2014, jabri et al., 2018, Gaber et al., 2021).
+Although, it is also present in Australia, South America (Alipouret al.2014, jabri et al., 2018, Gaber et al., 2021).
 The plant typically grows spontaneously as a small tree or shrub to height of 1 to 2.5 meters, characterized by dense dark green and small leaves, flowers are starry, berry fruits are small and can be white-yellow or blue-black and containing several seeds inside (Shahbazian, D., et al., 2025; Vega, E.N., et al., 2025)